ivanovro/spark-optimization/README.md

 ```

 ### Cleanup Docker env
-Removes all stopped containers and deletes images with intermediate layers.
+Removes all stopped containers, deletes images with intermediate layers, and named volumes.
 ```
-cd docker-local; ./cleanup.sh
+./cleanup.sh
 ```

 # Getting the data in the images when using Instruqt